 Meghnaghat 584 MW (Unique) LNG Power Plant

-Meghnaghat 584 MW LNG Power Plant, also known as Meghnaghat 584 MW Gas Power Plant or Unique Meghnaghat 584 MW Power Plant or simply Unique Meghnaghat Power Plant, is a Combined Cycle (CC) power plant situated in Dudhghata, Korbanpur, and Chanderchak villages of Pirojpur Union under Sonargaon Upazila in Narayanganj District of Bangladesh (Location: 23.6182, 90.5915).
+Meghnaghat 584 MW LNG Power Plant, also known as Meghnaghat 584 MW Gas Power Plant or Unique Meghnaghat 584 MW Power Plant or simply Unique Meghnaghat Power Plant, is a Combined Cycle (CC) power plant situated in Dudhghata, Korbanpur, and Chanderchak villages of Pirojpur Union under Sonargaon Upazila in Narayanganj District of Bangladesh (Location: 23.6093, 90.6019).
 It is sponsored by Unique Meghnaghat Power Limited (UMPL), a joint venture company (JVC) of Unique Group, General Electric (GE), Nebras Power and Strategic Finance Limited (SFL), as a private Independent Power Producer (IPP) for 22 years.
-As per the latest schedule, the power plant will start commercial operation in March 2023 and retire in March 2045.
+The Power Plant commenced its Commercial Operation Date (COD) on 20 January 2024 after successful commissioning and grid synchronization and will retire in March 2046 (বিউবো 2026).

 Capacity